Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Reading emails: A model can be trained to “read” insurance submission emails, for example, and extract relevant data such as names and dates.
 Using artificial intelligence technology, the model can also determine context from the body of the email, such as whether it’s a net-new policy request or a renewal.

 Sorting attachments: Similarly, intelligent intake models can extract and examine any attachments to the email.
-Models can unbundle the attachment into discrete documents, categorize each and extract key data from it.
+Models can unbundle the attachment into discrete documents, categorize each and extract key data from it, all contributing to insurance underwriting automation .

-Data entry: After extracting data from emails and attachments, the intelligent data platform then converts the data to a structured format that can be fed to downstream systems such as Duck Creek and Guidewire for:
+Data entry: After extracting data from emails and attachments, the intelligent data platform then converts the data to a structured format that can be integrated into downstream systems such as Duck Creek and Guidewire for:

 • Data enrichment, via third-party data sources